duyenan0503/equity_backtest/README.md

 **5.1.
 What Works**

 * Positive Profit Factor (1.61): For every $1 lost, the strategy recovers $1.61 in gains.
 This is above the breakeven threshold of 1.0 and within a reasonable range for a trend-following reversal system
-* 50% Win Rate: With a 1:1.5 R:R ratio, breakeven only requires around 40% win rate.
+* 50% Win Rate: With a 1:1.5 Risk:Reward ratio, breakeven only requires around 40% win rate.
 Achieving 50% means the strategy has a positive edge per trade
 * Near-zero beta (0.002): The strategy remains largely market-neutral, generating returns independently of AAPL's broad directional move

 **5.2.
 What Still Needs Work**